team-automatique/autoapi-js/README.md

 ```

 The above returns an object with three attributes, "index", the text of an index.ts script,
-"packageJSON", a package.json file, and "tsConfig", a valid typescript config.
-Additionally,
+"packageJSON", a JSON object representing a package.json file, and "tsConfig",
-it returns "routeData", which provides a summary of the generated API
+a valid typescript config JSON object.
+Additionally, it returns "routeData", which provides
+a summary of the generated API

 #### Hello Automatique: JavaScript